daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 - `frame`: a table with columns of potentially different value types
 - `scalar`: a single value

-**Value types** specify the representatin of individual values.
+**Value types** specify the representation of individual values.
 We currently support:
 - floating-point numbers of various widths: `f64`, `f32`
 - signed and unsigned integers of various widths: `si64`, `si32`, `si8`, `ui64`, `ui32`, `ui8`
 - strings `str` *(currently only for scalars, support for matrix elements is still experimental)*